Paulmicha/common-web-tools/README.md

 ### Option 1 first steps

-- Download & copy/paste CWT files into project
+- Download and/or copy&paste CWT files into project root dir (existing or new Git repo)
 - Undo default ignored subfolders in `.gitignore` file if/as needed

 ### Option 2 first steps

-- Clone or download CWT in desired location (aka the project root dir)
+- Download CWT in desired location (aka the project root dir)
-- Clone the application into a subfolder named e.g. `web`, `public`, `build`, etc.
+- Clone the application into a subfolder named e.g. `web`, `public`, etc.
 - Gitignore that subfolder by updating the `.gitignore` file accordingly
 - [optional] Make any alterations necessary
 - [optional] Maintain as a separate repo